 A distributed database

 Picture a spreadsheet that is duplicated thousands of times across a network of computers.
-Then imagine that this network is designed to regularly update this spreadsheet and you have a basic understanding of the technology.
+Now imagine that this network is designed to regularly update this spreadsheet and you have a basic understanding of the technology.

-Information held on a blockchain exists as a shared — and continually reconciled — database.
+Information held on a blockchain exists as a shared — and continuously refreshed — database.
 This is a way of using the network that has obvious benefits.
 Besides they don’t store the database in any single location, meaning the records it keeps are truly public and easily verifiable.
 No centralized version of this information exists for a hacker to corrupt.
 Hosted by millions of computers simultaneously, its data is accessible to anyone on the internet.

 To go in deeper with the Google spreadsheet analogy, I would like you to read this piece from a blockchain specialist.